ignitionhq/ignition-vanilla/README.md

-# Ignition Vanilla
+# Spark Vanilla

-Create stunning, efficient interfaces in no time.
-Ignition Vanilla provides robust CSS components and patterns that can be easily directed to form consistent, engaging applications.
+Create stunning, efficient interfaces in no time. spark Vanilla provides robust CSS components and patterns that can be easily directed to form consistent, engaging applications.

 ## Installation

-[Download the latest release](https://github.com/pixeltrove/ignition-vanilla/releases) or clone the repository using `git clone https://github.com/pixeltrove/ignition-vanilla.git`.
+[Download the latest release](https://github.com/pixeltrove/spark-vanilla/releases) or clone the repository using `git clone https://github.com/pixeltrove/spark-vanilla.git`.

 ## Documentation